6 Fun Soccer Warm Up Drills (and Warm Down)

 Or your kid can jog in a big circle.

-For older kids, they can jog around the soccer field (or maybe half of the soccer field) for one or two laps.
+Older kids can jog around the soccer field (or maybe half of the soccer field) for one or two laps.

 This is a great warm because the muscles in the body come into play, especially the leg muscles like the thighs and calves.